INTRODUCTION

 HOW TO ACCESS INTERNATIONAL

-First, you will need to access your IMPLAN account and go to the project tab.
+Alternatively, you could go to the project tab.
 From the project tile, click New Project in the top right of the screen.

 After the correct Industry Set is selected, name the project, then click Create Project.